 Windows are the most important part of any room as they ventilate the space.
 Window treatments are equally important to control light and privacy.
 Avoiding slacking curtains is just one rule that almost every household has to follow; there are many of them.
 Here is what Elaine Griffin has to tell you about certain rules to go by if you are planning to use drapes in your living room.

-- Blackout blinds are best for bedrooms: Blackout blinds are made of heavier materials, meaning to block out light completely.
+- Blackout blinds for bedrooms: Opt for blackout blinds in bedrooms.
+These blinds are made of heavier materials to effectively block out light.

-- Solar shades for regulating any blinding light: Roller shades are made out of vinyl, thus allowing only a certain amount of light to pass light through.
+- Solar shades for light regulation: Use solar shades, which are made of vinyl, to regulate blinding light.
+They allow a certain amount of light to pass through while reducing glare.

-- Proper fullness: Curtains on your window need to be at least twice the size of the window.
-Surely a curtain measuring two-and-a-half times the width of the window frame renders a more opulent look.
+- Ensure proper fullness: Curtains should be at least twice the width of the window for a fuller and more luxurious appearance.
+Consider using curtains that are two-and-a-half times the width of the window frame for an opulent look.